Teradata/developer-resources/docs/install-ai-unlimited/production/AWS/aws-console-deploy-ai-unlimited.md

   - Getting started
 ---

-# Deploy the workspace service CloudFormation Template from the AWS Console
+# Deploy the AI Unlimited CloudFormation Template from the AWS Console

 The workspace service AWS CloudFormation template launches, configures, and runs the AWS compute, network, storage, and other services required to deploy workspace service on AWS.
 You can deploy the CloudFormation template using one of the following ways: